deep404/crypto_security_labs/Lab4/README.md

   * Save (the user select the custom items he wants, using checkbox, and save the custom items in a json file)
   * Save As (the same as Save option, but the custom items are saved in a new json file) ;
   * Run Audit (after the json file with options is opened, 'run audit' option runs all the containers and make a report if the user OS satisfies the selected audit options)
+  * Enforce Audit (after the 'Run Audit' option is run it creates automatically a json with all the failed settings.
+The user selects what settings he/she wants to enforce)
+  * Rollback (rollback all enforced settings in 'Enforce Audit'.
+This operation is done automatically, without actions from the user)
   * Exit (close the app);

 __3. The audit file is parsed charchater by character using for loop;__